Maria-Onido/netflixpricing/README.md

 ### Internet Usage Percentage Per Country
 ![percentage](internet_percentage.png "Percentage")

-South korea has the highest internet usage at 95.1 and Italy has the lowest at 65.1.
+South Korea has the highest internet usage at 95.1 and Italy has the lowest at 65.1.

 ## Step 11: Plotting the Correlation Between the Differences and Internet Usage Per Country